Making a Party?

 Set the table.
 Put table cloths on the table.
 Add interest by placing small but sturdy boxes or containers under the tablecloth to give the buffet dimension.
 Place these near the centerpiece, leaving the outer edges of the table without height.

 Identify serving pieces for each item on the menu.
-Write the name of each food and place it in the serving piece.
-Then arrange each serving piece on the table being sure there is enough room for everything.
-Leave space for your centerpiece.
+Write the name of each food on a post-it or small piece of paper and place it in the serving piece.
+Then arrange each serving piece on the table being sure there is enough room for everything, remembering to leave space for your centerpiece.
 Place hot plates on the table for hot food.

 Do any last minute shopping.